 Most people need a wide range of dental services during their lifetime.
 Dental emergencies can arise without warning and can leave lasting damage.
 Repairing cracked, broken, or infected teeth may require complex care.
 Many dental patients also wish to improve the appearance of their smile.
 Dental services can range from basic to specialized care, as well as a range of cosmetic procedures.

-Dental services at Sedation and Implant Dentistry Irvine in Irvine can help keep your mouth healthy.
+Dental services at Total Care Implant Dentistry in Irvine can help keep your mouth healthy.
 Our team offers general dentistry, including checkups and cleanings.
 We treat mouth injuries, tooth decay, and other common dental concerns.
 Call us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 Emergency Dental Services

 During a dental emergency, each second counts.
 Do not delay in seeking care.
 Instead, contact a dental provider right away.
 Dental emergencies can include: